-10 MRPs can improve utility incentives to embrace distributed energy resources such as 11 CDM and distributed generation if property designed.
-Inherent advantages include the general 12 incentive MRPs can provide to slow rate base growth.
-Since CDM is an effective tool for 13 containing capital expenditures ("capex"), utilities have a stronger incentive to embrace them.
-14 For example, if a utility uses CDM to reduce the need for substation capex it can keep some of 15 the cost savings for several years.
-MRPs can also incorporate mechanisms to weaken the short-16 term link between revenue and sales.
-For example, an MRP can accommodate revenue 17 decoupling with an ARM that caps revenue growth.
-A utility's incentive to embrace CDM under an MRP can be further strengthened by the addition of PIMs that provide rewards for embracing 18 19 CDM.
+21 MRPs can improve utility incentives to embrace distributed energy resources such as 22 CDM and distributed generation if property designed.
+Inherent advantages include the general 23 incentive MRPs can provide to slow rate base growth.
+Since CDM is an effective tool for 24 containing load-related capital expenditures ("capex"), utilities have a stronger incentive to 25 embrace them.
+For example, if a utility uses CDM to reduce the need for substation capex it can 26 keep some of the cost savings for several years.
+MRPs can also incorporate mechanisms to 27 weaken the short-term link between revenue and sales.
+For example, an MRP can 28 accommodate revenue decoupling with an ARM that caps revenue growth.
+A utility's incentive 29 to embrace CDM under an MRP can be further strengthened by the addition of PIMs that 30 provide rewards for embracing CDM.

-The stronger cost containment incentives that MRPs can yield can encourage utilities to reduce CDM expenditures.
+The stronger cost containment incentives that MRPs can yield can on the other hand encourage utilities to reduce CDM expenditures.
 This problem can be addressed by tracking these expenditures.
 The combination of an MRP, revenue decoupling, PIMs for CDM, and the tracking of CDM expenses can provide four "legs" for the CDM "stool."